rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Remove Tag Asset Groups

-Remove all asset group associations from a tag
+This action is used to remove all asset group associations from a tag

 ##### Input